 Ingredients

-- 4 cups chicken stock low-sodium
+- 4 cups chicken stock or chicken broth, low-sodium

 - 3 large eggs